 2. Early Antibiotic Exposure

-Exposure to the antibiotic tetracycline while in the womb or as a young child causes discoloration in adult teeth.
+According to the Journal of International Oral Health, exposure to the common infection-fighting antibiotic tetracycline while in the womb or as a young child causes discoloration in adult teeth.
 Affected teeth develop blue-gray or yellow-brown stains, often in a pattern of horizontal stripes.
-The stains are permanent and regular brushing won't improve them, but cosmetic dentistry may offer a solution.
+While these stains are permanent and regular brushing won't improve them, cosmetic whitening options can help.
+Talk to your dental professional about what treatments might work best for you.

 3. Dental Restorations

-Dental restorations can give the appearance of gray or blue teeth.
-Silver-colored amalgam, glass ionomer, acrylic, and porcelain and metal crowns may appear blue-gray at the surface of the tooth due to the metallic color showing through a translucent enamel or porcelain surface.
-If the gray or blue teeth are due to silver fillings, a dentist can often re-fill the tooth with a white amalgam.
+Dental restorations, such as fillings, can give the appearance of gray or blue teeth—you may have seen this in your teeth if you had a silver-colored filling (also known as dental amalgam).
+That’s because this material, along with glass ionomer, acrylic, porcelain, and metal crowns, may appear blue-gray at the tooth’s surface due to the metallic color showing through a translucent enamel or porcelain surface.
+If the gray or blue teeth are due to silver fillings, a dentist can often refill the tooth with a white amalgam.

 4. Dead Teeth

 When only one or a few teeth turn gray or blue, it might be because the teeth have died.
 Though you might think of all teeth as lifeless, at their center are living pulp and nerves.
-As the American Dental Association explains, if a tooth is damaged due to trauma or infection, the pulp and nerves can die and the tooth turns dark pink, gray or black.
-If you suspect one or more of your teeth have died, book an appointment with your dentist.
-Bacteria can enter the empty space at the center of a dead tooth and cause an abscess.
-A badly decayed tooth may need to be removed, but the dentist may be able to save the tooth with a root canal.
+If trauma or infection has caused damage, the pulp and nerves can die, and the tooth turns dark pink, gray, or black.
+If you suspect one or more of your teeth have died, book an appointment with your dental professional.
+Bacteria can enter the space at the center of a dead tooth and cause an abscess.
+You may need an extraction procedure for a badly decayed tooth, but your dental professional may be able to save the tooth with a root canal.
+Once your dental professional has identified if a dead tooth is causing your blue or grey tooth color, they can take steps to restore your tooth’s health and your smile’s sparkle.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.